Belgium Economic Outlook

 Belgium Economic News

-In April, industrial output grew 0.4% from a month earlier in seasonally-adjusted terms, easing from March’s revised 2.1% monthly expansion (previously reported: +1.9% month-on-month).
+In July, industrial output rose 1.4% from a month earlier in seasonally-adjusted terms, rebounding from June’s revised 2.6% monthly drop (previously reported: -2.7% month-on-month).

-The consumer confidence indicator produced by the National Bank of Belgium (NBB) dipped from 2.0 points in April to 0.0 points in May, the lowest reading in nearly a year.
+The consumer confidence indicator produced by the National Bank of Belgium (NBB) climbed from -3.0 points in August to 0.0 points in September.